timeseer-ai/timeseer-ansible-collection/README.md

 ## Role Implementation Examples

-The Timeseer Ansible collection includes four roles.
+## Timeseer Ansible Collection: timeseer Role Overview

-The `timeseer` role is primarily designed for deploying just the Docker container and is ideal for a limited proof of concept (POC) involving 1-2 users.
+The `timeseer` role is primarily intended for deploying the Timeseer Docker container.
+It is ideally suited for a limited Proof of Concept (POC) involving 1-2 users.
 This setup does not require authentication or a web server and can be run locally.

-However, for an optimal experience, it is recommended to use a sufficiently powerful machine.
+### Installation Directory

-By default, this role creates a directory at `/opt/timeseer`.
+By default, the `timeseer` role creates the following directories on your local machine:

-Within this directory, it also creates `db` and `data` subdirectories for your database and data on your local machine.

-The default variable definitions can be modified to fit your system requirements.

-Use the variable `timeseer_dir` to change the default directory.
+- **Main directory:** `/opt/timeseer`
+- **Database directory:** `/opt/timeseer/db`
+- **Data directory:** `/opt/timeseer/data`

+To customize the installation directory, modify the `timeseer_dir` variable in your Ansible playbook.

+### Configuration

-Timeseer uses TOML files for configuration, and the container includes a default configuration file.
+Timeseer uses TOML files for configuration.
+The Docker container comes with a default configuration file, but additional configuration files are often necessary for adding sources.

-However, you will likely need to add your own configuration files.

-You can use the `timeseer_config_dir` variable to define a directory where you can add TOML files, which will be included in the configuration.
+- **Configuration directory:** Use the `timeseer_config_dir` variable to specify a directory for your TOML files.

-Create a `config` directory relative to your Ansible playbook directory.

-Use the `ansible.builtin.copy` module to copy files from the local machine (where the playbook is run) to the target machine where the Ansible tasks are being executed.
+- **Copying Configuration Files:** Utilize the `ansible.builtin.copy` module to copy TOML files from the local machine (where the playbook is run) to the target machine where the Timeseer tasks are being executed.

-Example:
+### Example Configuration

+#### Ansible Playbook Example

+This YAML snippet demonstrates how to configure and restart Timeseer using `ansible.builtin.copy` module.

 ```yaml
 - name: Configure Timeseer